Suppressed Intrinsic Curvature Gravity: Abstract

 \section{Abstract}

-{We consider various mechanisms of modifying the effect of intrinsic curvature in gravity with respect to general relativity.
-Two primary approaches are studied.
+{We consider various mechanisms of modifying the effect of intrinsic curvature in gravity with respect to General Relativity.
+Two primary approaches for suppressing intrinsic curvature are studied.
 First, by considering a Lagrange multiplier or an auxiliary field.
 Second, by non-minimal coupling between a scalar field and the intrinsic curvature scalar.
+We promote the foliation to a dynamical field, getting a fully covariant, and foliation independent theory.
 We reproduce the basic solutions of FLRW cosmology, black hole solutions, Lense-Thirring effect, and gravitational waves.
 The speed of gravitational waves is modified in comparison to the speed of light.
 A certain limit of our theory corresponds to the lowest-order Carroll gravity.
 Hence, our theory is a different UV completion of Carroll gravity, compared to the usual expansion of a small speed of light.
-Carroll gravity limit also has an enhanced symmetry, making the reduced or vanishing extrinsic curvature technically natural.
-Although the intrinsic curvature and its modification may depend on the foliation, we use the covariant formalism and show that such a foliation always exists. {Perhaps the most important outcome is that in the non-minimal coupling approach, the intrinsic curvature appearing in Einstein's field equations can defer from the one appearing in the geodesic equation potentially leading to important observational consequences}. }
+Carroll gravity limit also has an enhanced symmetry, making the reduced or vanishing intrinsic curvature technically natural.
+Finally, our construction defines a one parameter family of theories, that sets the relative strength of the intrinsic and extrinsic curvature, and General Relativity corresponds to a specific value of this parameter.}